 Enkai - bsc

 Enkai joined us for his BSc in Biochemistry.
 He worked closely with Ioanna, studying point mutations of SteE and gained authorship on a publication for his work.
-Next, Enkai will begin the Bacterial Pathogenesis and Infection MRes here at Imperial.
+After this, Enkai joined the Bacterial Pathogenesis and Infection MRes here at Imperial.

 Elliott - PhD